gpetrousov/compilers/README.md

 ### Which one to use (tool or manual)
 - There is no correct answer here.
+- There are serveral ways to generate lexers, you don't need to memorize or know them all.
+		- Knowing one way, can lead to understaning of the rest.
 - A combination of both is also possible:
 		- Write flex + custom code in the same file to recognize symbols.